yarusophialiu/react-native-typing-game/day3/react-ajax/README.md

 [Check out the instructions for that exercise and read your solution reacquaint yourself with the task at hand.](https://github.com/horizons-school-of-technology/week02/blob/master/day5/README.md)

-We're going to rebuild that exercise using React.
+You're going to rebuild that exercise using React.
+This will teach you how to use AJAX inside React and how to pass state/props back and forth between parents and children.

 ### Getting started

-The backend for the Facebook application is provided for you at: https://horizons-facebook.herokuapp.com/ A full API reference can be found below.
-(This is identical to the API we used in week 2.)
+The backend for the Facebook application is provided for you at: https://horizons-facebook.herokuapp.com/ [A full API reference can be found below](#api-reference).
+(This is identical to the API we used in Week 2.)
+Your task is to implement the frontend of your application.

-You task is to implement the frontend of your application.
-Run `npm start` and open `index.html` in your browser.
+To start your app run `npm start` and open `index.html` in your browser.
 Your React code will go in `client.js`.

-If you want to add styling to your application you can add a `<style>` block to `index.html` or create a `styles.css` file and link to it in your `index.html`.
+If you want to add styling to your application you can either add a `<style>` block to `index.html` or create a `styles.css` file and link to it in your `index.html`.

-### React Components
+## Overview

-The React components we want you to build are below.
-We recommend you approach each one as a step building off the other, but you may take the components in any order you'd like.
-Keep in mind that many of these components rely on your implementation of registering and authenticating a user.
+Here are the React components you will need to build.

 1. **App**: As usual you will need a top level React component.
   It's going handle switching between all other components below.